 "I'm not uncomfortable at the 4," Porzingis said Monday.

 Perhaps, but playing him there all the time would be a mistake.
 How many teams can get away with slotting a 35.7 percent three-point shooter who can also protect the paint into the center position?

-"He can play both positions, but he's built to play the 5," said an NBA coach.
+"He can play both positions, but he's built to play the 5," an NBA coach said.
 "Putting him there makes your team extremely hard to guard, and it's not like anyone posts up anymore, so you don't have to worry about strength."